research

 My research interests and goals all focus on the role of literacy in people’s lives.
 I seek to understand the relationships between literate subjectivities, literate contexts, and teacher and student learning.

-In my current role as a Professor in an Education Department, as well as in my constant reflections on my time spent as a classroom teacher, I continually make deliberate efforts to bridge theory and practice for my students.
+In my role as professor, as well as in my constant reflections on my time spent as a classroom teacher, I continually make deliberate efforts to bridge theory and practice for my students.
 Sadly, I often find that people are unnecessarily either very “classroom oriented” or very “theory oriented.”
 Meaningful, relatable connections are always needed.

 I devote all of my research towards the role of literacy in people lives across contexts– personal literacies, school literacies, and all of the important hybrid area between the two, for which I call upon third space theory (e.g. Gutierrez, Rymes, & Larson, 1995; Moje et al., 2004; Soja, 1996).
 My work is situated within the social traditions of New Literacy Studies (Barton & Hamilton 1999; Street, 1996) and Holland, Lachicotte, Skinner, and Cain’s (1998) studies of “figured worlds” in relation to identity and agency in literacy.